When we think about the future of work, we see Black women in the boardroom, starting businesses, and leading the next tech revolution.

 What if before you got your driver's license, you were equipped with skills and certifications to help you on your career path?
 What if you had opportunities to learn digital, professional, and soft skills alongside other Black girls who share your same drive to succeed?

-Our sessions run twice a week for an hour.
-Every 15 weeks there is a Saturday session lasting 6-8 hours.
+Our sessions run twice a week.
 These sessions are a chance for participants to learn and also build their own peer networks while creating a bond of sisterhood through cultivated experiences.
-We take field trips, meet powerful professionals from all ethic groups and backgrounds , learn self efficacy and confidence.
+We take field trips, meet powerful professionals from all ethnic groups and backgrounds, learn self-efficacy and confidence.
 All of this culminates in a six week paid summer internship where participants will get the chance to put their skills to work in the real world with one of our vetted hiring partners.

 We recognize it is important to teach the next generation the power of Black philanthropy.
 Additionally, girls will learn the power of paying it forward by participating in a giving circle and fundraising efforts.